ImperialCollegeLondon/RSEBlog/docs/posts/20241031_design_patterns_2024.md

 Analysing the code, of particular relevance is the separation of concerns:  `european_call_strategy()` knows nothing about `european_put_strategy()` and vice versa.
 It is thus straight-forward to maintain and extend one part of the *concrete strategy* without affecting the other.
 This is a useful property if multiple team members simultaneously work on the same code base.
 These could, for example, be mathematicians that extend the set of concrete strategies, say using a numeric approach, or other software engineers and traders who take the output of a strategy as input for further analysis or concrete actions in the options market.
-Moreover, and perhaps more relevant in immediate practice is that merge conflicts are avoided and code reviews are easier to facilitate.
+Moreover, and perhaps more relevant in immediate practice, is that merge conflicts are avoided and code reviews are easier to facilitate.
 With these encouraging results, the programming part of the tutorial is concluded.

-However, if you are willing to real still a little more, we can turn to the question of how one can assess whether the computed option prices are fair.
+However, if you are willing to read still a little more, we can turn to the question of how one can assess whether the computed option prices are fair.
 One possibility is to utilise the *put-call parity* for which we already have all parameters in the dataclass `BlackScholesOption()`.
 A quick overview of the concept is provided next.

 ## Yet more financial theory: Are the European options priced fairly?